 For the best view of Mt.
 Fuji, try taking a photo of the stunning scenery at Chureito Pagoda located inside Arakurayama Sengen Park .
 The pagoda, as shown in the foreground of Mt.
 Fuji, is quickly becoming a popular photo spot in the Fuji Five Lakes area .

 Another great photo spot is Tenjoyama Park on the Kachi Kachi Ropeway, located at the southeast corner of the lake.

 Fresh air fun

-Whether you want to enjoy a casual stroll, ride a bike or challenge yourself to a 46-hour ultra trail run, the Kawaguchiko area provides ample opportunity to fill your lungs with the clean air around Mt.
+Whether you want to enjoy a casual stroll, ride a bike or challenge yourself to an ultra trail run over two days, the Kawaguchiko area provides ample opportunity to fill your lungs with the clean air around Mt.
 Fuji.
 Serious road warriors should try the Ultra Trail Mount Fuji run, which is now part of the trail running World Tour.